wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 Curious about that question mark?
 It returns the code point's value for the character that follows.
 See <http://stackoverflow.com/questions/26995608/what-does-do-in-elixir> and <http://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html#utf-8-and-unicode>.

-The backtick <code>`</code> is not anything special here-- it's simply the character that precedes 'a' in the numerical list of character codes.
+The backtick <code>`</code> is not anything special here-- it's simply the character that precedes `a` in the numerical list of character codes.
+In the Acquirex code, the board was extended by one space on each side of the square, so columns a through i became columns ` through j.

-The `for ... <- ... do ... end` syntax is a list comprehension.
+The `for ... <- ... do ... end` syntax is a [list comprehension][comprehensions].
 You may have used for loops in an imperative language, and in its simplest form, this is similar, but it can do much more.

-Our (much simpler) game board looks like this:
+Our (much simpler) game board looks like this.

+In `lib/connect_four/board.ex`:

 {% highlight elixir %}
 defmodule ConnectFour.Board do